 SizeMatters Snippet Tutorial

 If you use this extra and like it, please consider donating.
 The suggested donation for this extra is $10.00, but any amount you want to give is fine (really).
-For a one-time donation of $50.00 you can use all of my non-commercial extras with a clear conscience.
+For a one-time donation of $50.00 you can use all of my non-premium extras with a clear conscience.

 SizeMatters records and displays a record of the viewport width (in both Ems and CSS Pixels) of the visitors to your site.
 It also shows the font size used.